autroshot/studyroom/10-New-TypeScript/치트-시트/01-control-flow-analyses.md

 CFA nearly always takes a union and reduces the number of types inside the union based on logic in your code.

-Most of the time CFA works inside natural JavaScript boolean logic, but there are wars to define your own functions which affect how TypeScript narrows types.
+Most of the time CFA works inside natural JavaScript boolean logic, but there are ways to define your own functions which affect how TypeScript narrows types.

 ## If Statements